ATHIFAHS/BI-Analyst-Project-1/README.md

 ![Screenshot 2025-05-31 221834](https://github.com/user-attachments/assets/0ed1f422-d51f-4764-ab48-fe3ebcaf3691)

 ### City Comparison
-- 90% sales are centered in USA, followed by UK, spread across 361 cities.
+- 90% of sales are concentrated in the United States, followed by the United Kingdom, and spread throughout 361 cities, with eBooks being the best-selling product throughout the cities.
 - Washington has the greatest sales among all cities from 2020 to 2021.
 In this city, eBooks and robots were the best-selling products, but the products with the highest sales are robots and drones.
 This suggests that the city is interested in both digital products and technology.
 - Washington became the city with the most orders in 2020, but it dropped to second position in 2021; Houston took top place, with a little difference.
 - Houston's best-selling products include e-books and drone equipment.
-So, even though the number of orders increased in this city, the income did not exceed that of Washington because robots, the most expensive product, became the least-sold product.
+So, even though the number of orders increased in this city, the sales did not exceed those of Washington because robots, the most expensive product, became the least-sold product.
 This similarly holds relevant in other cities.

 ![image](https://github.com/user-attachments/assets/48eee747-90c3-4a7f-b6e0-31e61f407361)